a-holm/MachinelearningAlgorithms/README.md

   - **Apriori**:  `(empty, will be updated soon)`
   - **Eclat**:  `(empty, will be updated soon)`

 ### **_[Classification](https://github.com/a-holm/MachinelearningAlgorithms/tree/master/Classification)_**
 Classification is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known.
 An example would be assigning a given email into "spam" or "non-spam" classes or assigning a diagnosis to a given patient as described by observed characteristics of the patient (gender, blood pressure, presence or absence of certain symptoms, etc.).

+  - `classificationTemplate.py` This is a template file for classifications in Python.
+  - `classificationTemplate.r` This is a template file for classifications in R.
+  - `requirements.txt` Python requirements to run all files in the classification folder.

   - **DecisionTreeClassifiaction**:  `(empty, will be updated soon)`
   - **[KernelSVM](https://github.com/a-holm/MachinelearningAlgorithms/tree/master/Classification/KernelSVM)**: